Workshops in 2020

 improve your proposals

 *to book 6 workshops at the discounted rate (normally $720) contact Anne for direct booking.
-For all other single workshops please click the BOOK NOW button.
+For all other single workshops please click the enquire button to book your spot.
+The booking system won’t be active till early 2020.

 Will there be a repeat of workshops and new dates?